 Of course, one session can be billed as more than one unit.
 Here’s how that works: when Medicare evaluates a claim, the total of all timed service minutes is divided by 15.
 If the result of the equation leaves at least eight minutes remaining before reaching another 15-minute increment, one can bill for the next unit.
 If there are fewer than eight minutes remaining, one cannot bill for another unit.

-Physical Therapy and Medicare Timed-base Units and Service-based United
+Physical Therapy and Medicare Time-Based Units and Service-Based United

 The 8 minute rule is based on total timed minutes per discipline for the same day.
 And that makes sense, as it seems to cover all the relevant treatment sessions in a day.
 But what if an individual service takes less than eight minutes?
 Then the question becomes, was it a time-based unit or a service-based unit?
 Let’s look at the difference: